junchen-deng/bioinformatics_workshop_2023/WorkshopP2.md

-# Workshop P2 (20th May 2021).
+# Workshop P2 (22th March 2024).
 The first Python scripts.

 ### P2.1.
 Recap of the key concepts
 Last week, we have learnt the key building blocks of a Python script: